fsc4j/fsc4j/README.md

 - Perform typechecking of `@creates` clauses
 - Perform run-time checking of `@throws`, `@may_throw`, `@inspects`, `@mutates`, `@mutates_properties`, and `@creates` clauses
 - Perform more complete run-time checking of `@invar` clauses.
 (Currently, only the invariants of `this` are checked.)
-- Currently, specifications of abstract methods are not checked at compile time or at run time.
-Generate run-time checks at dynamically-bound call sites to check the statically resolved spec.
-Report violations of behavioral subtyping.
 - CodeAssist (autocompletion) inside Javadoc